carpentries/glosario/README.md

     should `define('something')` in RStudio put the definition in the help pane (and if so, should it hyperlink to terms that the definition depends on)?

+## Use Cases

+1.  **Linking to a definition.**
+    1.  *Amari* writes a lesson in R Markdown that introduces some new terms.
+    1. She has defined the language to be Spanish using the `glossary/language` key in the YAML header, but has not changed any other settings.
+    1. She adds an inline code block `` `r gdef('linear-model', 'Linear models')` ``
+        to her lesson.
+    1. When she knits her document, the inline code block produces the HTML
+        `<a href="http://carpentries.org/glossary/es/#linear-model" class="glossary-definition">Linear Models</a>`

+1.  **Checking a lesson.**
+    1.  *Beatriz* has made some changes to a lesson she inherited from *Amari*, and wants to check that it is still consistent.
+    1. She runs a command-line script that:
+        1. Reads the R Markdown file.
+        1. Extracts the terms under the `glossary/defines` key.
+        1. Searches the body of the document for calls to `gdef(...)`.
+        1. Checks that every term listed in `glossary/defines` is referenced in the document body, and that every term referenced in the document body is mentioned in `glossary/defines`.

+1.  **Finding lessons.**
+    1.  *Amari* writes a lesson in R Markdown.
+        She adds the `glossary` key to its YAML metadata and indicates that the lesson requires the term `correlation` and defines the term `regression`.
+    1.  *Beatriz* is writing a lesson on linear models.
+        She adds YAML metadata indicating that
+        the lesson requires the term `regression`.
+    1. To find prerequisite lessons she can recommend to her students, Beatriz runs a command-line script that:
+        1. Uses `rmarkdown::yaml_front_matter(filename)`
+            to reads metadata from all of the lessons she has archived.
+        1. Lists all of the lessons that state they define the term `regression`.

+1.  **Summarizing a lesson.**
+    1.  *Amari* has written a lesson in R Markdown that includes YAML metadata stating that it defines `correlation` and `causation`.
+    1. She adds a code chunk to the end of her lesson that includes a call to `glosario::summarize_terms()`.
+    1. When she knits the document to HTML, this code chunk inserts a definition list `dl` at that point.
+        Its entries are the definitions of
+        all of the terms listed under the `glossary/defines` key in the page's YAML header
+        in alphabetical order by term according to the rules for `glossary/language`.

 ## FAQ

 -   **Why not just link to Wikipedia?**